RedHatEMEA/jdg-lab/README.md

 In a typical clustered deployment, cache nodes in a cluster would be deployed on different machines which contain the same server binaries and configuration (well, that is mostly the case).
 This type of environment can be simulated on a standalone workstation by starting up JVM processes from copies of binaries with services bound to different sockets.
-This can be done by either by configuring the processes to bind to different network interfaces or using port-offsets on the same network interface.
+This can be done either by configuring the processes to bind to different network interfaces or using port-offsets on the same network interface.
 Using a port-offset is much less complicated than the alternatives and will be done for this lab.
 Perform the following:

 1. Make two copies of the binaries for the JDG Server, named 'node1' and 'node2'.  (*Note: Different copies of the server binaries are used as some shared state about the running container is kept.*)
-2. In a console, navigate to the /bin directory of node1 and run the following (*Note: Unique server name attributes are required for each node.
-Selecting the TCP JGroups stack from the configuration.*):
+2. In a console, navigate to the /bin directory of node1 and run the following (*Note: Unique server name attributes (-Djboss.server.name) are required for each node.
+The '-Djboss.default.jgroups.stack=tcp' selects the TCP JGroups stack from the configuration.*):

 		clustered.[sh | bat] -c clustered_replicated.xml -Djboss.server.name=node1 -Djboss.default.jgroups.stack=tcp

-3. In a separate console, navigate to the /bin directory of node1 and run the following (*Note: port-offset increments the port numbers to prevent clashes between the instances*):
+3. In a separate console, navigate to the /bin directory of node2 and run the following (*Note: port-offset increments the port numbers to prevent clashes between the instances*):

 		clustered.[sh | bat] -c clustered_replicated.xml -Djboss.server.name=node2 -Djboss.default.jgroups.stack=tcp -Djboss.socket.binding.port-offset=100